deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 The direct routes and shortcuts available on foot ended up being a much faster way to get to the hospital than calling a cab would have been anyway.

-She arrived in the ER---or the A&E department, as the signs called it---only a minute or two behind Adam, and leaned against the wall to recover for three deep breaths.
+She arrived in the ER___or the A&E department, as the signs called it___only a minute or two behind Adam, and leaned against the wall to recover for three deep breaths.

-Adam was unmeaningly terrorizing a nurse with his urgent questions, and Marty rescued the poor woman by simply laying her hand on his upper arm---his skin was actually hot to the touch.
+Adam was unmeaningly terrorizing a nurse with his urgent questions, and Marty rescued the poor woman by simply laying her hand on his upper arm___his skin was actually hot to the touch.
 He gave her a desperate look, hugged her, then stumbled off into the corner to slump against the wall and sit down on the floor.

 “...wouldn’t he, er, prefer the, er, the chair?” the nurse asked.